-How do I care for a wounded chicken?
+Q: How do I care for a wounded chicken?

-If she is in a great deal of pain, you may dissolve 5 aspirin per gallon of water and let her drink that--it should reduce the pain.
-Make sure she is no longer bleeding since aspirin thins the blood and can increase bleeding.
+If your chicken is in a great deal of pain, you may dissolve 5 aspirin per gallon of water and let her drink that; it should reduce the pain.
+Make sure she is no longer bleeding before you do that, though, since aspirin thins the blood and can increase bleeding.

 Reintroducing to the flock